-The Amex Green card’s limit can vary from month to month.
+The Amex Green card’s limit can vary from month to month, but generally there is no preset spending limit.
 American Express may adjust the limit based on your card use.
 The amount and the frequency in which those adjustments occur also depend on a wide range of factors such as your income, credit standing, payment record and more.

 You should be able to charge up to the same amount on the Amex Green card each month, as long as there are no drastic changes in your financial situation.
 A reduced income or lowered credit score may prompt American Express to reduce how much you can spend, for example.
 Conversely, improvements to your credit and income may allow you to spend more.

 The thing with the Amex Green card credit limit is that it's a no preset spending limit card.
 But this doesn’t mean the card has no limit at all.
 Instead, the Amex Green card credit limit is decided based on your income, payment history, the number of credit cards you own, previous spending patterns, and other financial factors American Express won't disclose.

 There is no way to know how high American Express credit limits are as Amex doesn’t disclose this information in their cards’ terms and conditions.
 Your credit limit will depend on your credit history, debt level, income, and payment history on other American Express cards.
 So, you won’t know your American Express credit limit until you’re approved for an account.… read full answer